ranveer5289/sfcc_cli_debugger/README.md

 .p        Evaluate On Server and print expression value .gb       Display all breakpoints
 .rb       remove breakpoint(s)
+.save     Save the debugger state (breakpoints) into a file .restore  Restore/Add the breakpoints
 .exit     Exit the repl
 ```